Singapore: Working and Living

 There are several different types of secondary school, including autonomous schools (which get greater autonomy in terms of school management and – to a certain extent – curriculum) and independent schools, specialised independent schools, integrated programme schools (which permit gifted secondary age students in Singapore to pass straight to A levels, or to an International Baccalaureate or equivalent), and privately funded schools.

-The payment of school fees for dependents is not included in the list of permitted deduction and reliefs provided by the Inland Revenue Authority of Singapore, and where such fees are paid by an employer as a benefit in kind (of negligible interest to a self-employed entrepreneur, however), they are deemed to be taxable as income.
+The payment of school fees for dependents is not included in the list of permitted deduction and reliefs provided by the Inland Revenue Authority of Singapore.
+Where such fees are paid by an employer as a benefit in kind (of negligible interest to a self-employed entrepreneur, however), they are deemed to be taxable as income.

-However, Course Fees Relief is sometimes available for individuals looking to improve their employment related skills, although it is not applicable to university or polytechnic students studying for vocational degrees or diplomas before they enter the job market, or to students working as interns, or during their university vacations.
+However, course fee relief is sometimes available for individuals looking to improve their employment related skills, although it is not applicable to university or polytechnic students studying for vocational degrees or diplomas before they enter the job market, or to students working as interns, or during their university vacations.

-With regard to vocational qualifications, in order for a vocational qualification to count for Course Fees Relief, the skills or knowledge acquired must be applicable as part of the person’s vocation, or in a specific area in their industry, and the providers of the training or seminar must be registered in Singapore with the Accounting & Corporate Regulatory Authority (ACRA).
+Regarding vocational qualifications, for a vocational qualification to count for course fees relief, the skills or knowledge acquired must be applicable as part of the person’s vocation, or in a specific area in their industry, and the providers of the training or seminar must be registered in Singapore with the Accounting & Corporate Regulatory Authority (ACRA).

-Relief should generally be claimed (in the tax return, under the ‘course fees’ heading) for fees paid in the preceding year, and the upper limit from the 2011 year of assessment is SGD5,500 (with the upper limit set at SGD3,500 prior to that).
+Relief should generally be claimed (in the tax return, under the ‘course fees’ heading) for fees paid in the preceding year, and the upper limit from the 2018 year of assessment is SG$5,500.
 The claim should only be made for registration, examination, tuition and aptitude test fees.

 Contributions accumulated in the Special Account relate mainly to the resident’s retirement needs, and are therefore generally invested in retirement-related financial products.